-We believe that a high quality, effective mathematical education is essential.
-We follow the Maths Mastery approach, which has a clear curriculum design, a considered sequence of content and shows clear progression.
-By following the Maths Mastery approach, all staff have a shared vision and culture for Maths and there is consistency across year groups.
+At Thornaby C of E Academy, We follow the Maths Mastery approach, which has a clear curriculum design, a considered sequence of content and shows clear progression.

-Within Maths lessons and Maths Meetings, our children are encouraged to develop mathematical powers, inquisitiveness, the confidence to question and the ability to make connections.
 The curriculum is cumulative, focusing at the beginning of each school year on concepts that have the most connections.
 During the rest of the year, children are expected to apply their previous learning in other units.
-The ability to make connections is essential in everyday life, as well as being critical to science, technology and engineering.
-Therefore, by following the MM approach our intent is to improve our children’s access to a variety of careers.
+The ability to make connections is essential in everyday life.

 Within maths lessons and Maths Meetings, our children are encouraged to develop:

 To allow knowledge of key mathematical skills and concepts, every year group participates in daily Maths meetings.
 These sessions are around 15-20 minutes long and consist of singing, chants and actions that embed key mathematical knowledge such as number bonds, counting, days of the week, one more and one less, sequences, part-part-whole etc.

 All maths sessions are structured in the following way: